-In a not-too-distant past, if you wanted to be a serious investor, you had a few choices with well-established brokerages.
+In the not-too-distant past, if you wanted to be a serious investor, you had a few choices with well-established brokerages.
 They knew they were the only game in town and charged fees accordingly.
 However, only the well-to-do participated.

 Then index funds exploded, exchange-traded funds (ETFs) took off, and robo-advisors were dominating the industry.